tilt-dev/tilt.build/docs/example_python.md

 Before we try to make this faster, let's measure it.

-Tilt can run commands locally, so that in addition to running things in your cluster, you can execute existing scripts or arbitrary shell commands on your own machine.
+In addition to running things in your cluster, Tilt can run commands locally.

-In this example, we use [`local_resource`](local_resource.html), which lets you locally run scripts, shell code, or servers.
-We add a `local_resource` to our
+You can direct Tilt to execute existing scripts or arbitrary shell commands on your own machine.

-[Tiltfile](https://github.com/windmilleng/tilt-example-python/blob/master/1-measured/Tiltfile)
+We want to measure the time from code change to new process.
+To do that, we'll use [`local_resource`](local_resource.html), which lets you locally run scripts, shell code, or servers, and manage them from your sidebar like any other Tilt resource.

-that records the current time, then kicks off an update.
+First, we add a `local_resource` to our [Tiltfile](https://github.com/windmilleng/tilt-example-python/blob/master/1-measured/Tiltfile) that records the current time, then kicks off an update.